-This card spread works really well with Oracle decks.
-Angels love to get into the healing space so if those sorts of decks appeal to you this is a great spread to use in conjunction with them.
+This Inner Healing card spread works really well with Oracle decks.
+Angels love to get into the healing space, so if those sorts of decks appeal to you, this is a great spread to use in conjunction with them.

 The triangular energy tends to work really well with this layout.

-Let the images of the cards work on the person you are reading for and let them tell their story if they feel led.
+Let the images of the cards work on the person you are reading for.
+Don’t try to overshadow their pain; let them tell their story if they feel led.

 It is a powerful thing to hand someone a piece of their soul back.

-Do your best to make them feel empowered to take charge of their own healing journey from here on out and let the cards do the rest.
+Do your best to make them feel empowered to take charge of their own healing journey and let the cards do the rest.

-It’s your Spread now so play with it and let me know if it inspires you to do some great work or just seems valuable to help you settle down and be more productive.
-Most of all have fun and enjoy your deck!
+It’s your spread now, so play with it!
+Let me know if it inspires you to do some great work or just seems valuable to help you settle down and be more productive.
+Most of all, have fun and enjoy your deck!

 Keep forgetting specific Tarot Card meanings?